LEARNAcademy/Instructor-Handbook/README.md

 # Instructor Handbook

 This document is intended to help get you up to speed and navigating the classroom with confidence.
 It is more guide than it is directive.
-As such, use it as a foundation to work from and add your personal flare to.
+As such, use it as a foundation from which you can add your personal flare.

 ## Table of Contents